-Corporate reputation and attracting/retaining talent are other key drivers for change.
+Corporate reputation and attracting or retaining talent are the other key drivers for change.
 Millennials want to work for an organisation that cares both for the people and for the environment.
-Allied with upcoming changes in building regulation such as the Minimum Energy Efficiency Standard and Breeam are all demanding a more sustainable building.
+Allied with recent changes in building regulation such as the Minimum Energy Efficiency Standard and Breeam are all demanding a more sustainable building.

 Coupled with these drivers are advances in technology at a price point that makes sense.
 It is possible to have lots of data, lots of compute resource and useful outcomes, without costing the earth.

 Entelligently: How it works

 Supported by Innovate UK’s Energy Game Changer fund, KnowNow Information embarked on a joint project with PCSG, renowned experts in the sustainability of buildings.
 Entelligently was developed during a trial, seeking to optimise energy usage in buildings and minimise power bills.
 It simultaneously maximises the comfort of occupiers and hands them the power to control their environment and wellbeing at work.

 Most modern commercial buildings have a Building Management System (BMS).
 Entelligently is BMS agnostic and can be used as an external decision support service, providing information to a facilities manager or the BMS itself.
 Data collection is secure and uses MQTT & NodeRed to bring all the connections together into a Cloudant NoSQL database.
 The prediction engine uses IBM Watson Analytics.
 The web app is built with Google Polymer and is hosted on IBM Cloud.
 Real-time weather data is supplied by the Weather Company.

-For the trial, so as to benchmark the BMS data as well as capture CO2 levels, a further data feed from a Netatmo suite of sensors was used.
+For the trial, to benchmark the BMS data as well as capture CO2 levels, a further data feed from a Netatmo suite of sensors was used.
 This involved subscribing to the API and bringing this data in via NodeRed into the database.